When you notice that your car is making a new noise, do you drive directly to the mechanic or leave it for a few weeks to see if it goes away?

 So, how do you learn how to communicate your hurts and frustrations early and often so that when you do disrupt the harmony phase, it is a positive experience?

 You need a positive and shared framework for communication.
 One of the best places that you can build this as a couple is through The Marriage Course.
-Connexus is actually offering the course this Spring.
+Connexus is actually offering the course this Winter.

 Great communication is the foundation of any marriage … Conflict, disagreements, frustrations, and hurt are a natural part of any relationship.
 Developing communication skills and a shared framework for conflict can help you thrive as a couple for the years to come.